 Ontario recommends mRNA vaccines as the preferred vaccine for all Ontarians.
-However, individuals 18 and older who have contraindications such as a confirmed allergy to components of the mRNA vaccines or who are not able or willing to receive an mRNA vaccine may receive the Novavax, Inc. COVID-19 vaccine (NuvaxovidTM) if they do not have a contraindication to the Nuvaxovid vaccine.
+However, individuals 18 and older who have contraindications such as a confirmed allergy to components of the mRNA vaccines or who are not able or willing to receive an mRNA vaccine may receive the Novavax, Inc. COVID-19 vaccine (Nuvaxovid[TM]) if they do not have a contraindication to the Nuvaxovid vaccine.
 A viral vector vaccine (Janssen or AstraZeneca / COVISHIELD vaccine) should only be offered to individuals 18 and older without contraindications to the viral vector vaccine when all other authorized COVID-19 vacines are contraindicated, with informed consent.
-The Province has a limited supply of NuvaxovidTM and viral vector vaccines.
+The Province has a limited supply of Nuvaxovid[TM] and viral vector vaccines.
 Pharmacies should work with their public health unit to determine how eligible individuals (as defined below) can receive these vaccines3.

-Based on advice from the Ontario Immunization Advisory Committee (OIAC), and in alignment with NACI, the Ministry of Health has issued a preferential recommendation for the use of Pfizer-BioNTech COVID-19 vaccine for individuals 12-29.
+Based on advice from the Ontario Immunization Advisory Committee (OIAC), and in alignment with NACI, the Ministry of Health has issued a preferential recommendation for the use of Pfizer-BioNTech COVID-19 vaccine for individuals 5-29.
 This recommendation stems from an observed increase in the number of reports in Ontario of myocarditis/pericarditis following vaccination with Moderna relative to Pfizer-BioNTech in the 18-29 year old age group, particularly among males.
+Although risk of myocarditis/pericarditis with the Moderna (50 mcg) vaccine in children 6 to 11 years of age is unknown, with a primary series in adolescents and young adults the rare risk of myocarditis/pericarditis with Moderna (100 mcg) was higher than with Pfizer-BioNTech (30 mcg).
 See Vaccination Recommendations for Special Populations for more details.